 Among other things, the issuer’s general strategic trends approved by the Supervisory Board are available for shareholders on the issuer’s website.

 The company’s Management Board believes that strategy is a business secret and should not be made public.
-However, the general trends and significant topics have been included in the Management Board’s management report published as a mandatory annex to the annual report.
+However, the general trends and significant topics have been included in the Management Report.

 CGC Article 5.6